Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Introduction

-The symbol $\lesssim$ refers to an inequality up to a constant that does not depend on the mesh size $h_n$ or the spline degree $p$, but may depend on the shape and the size of the domain $\Omega$.
+The symbol $\lesssim$ refers to an inequality up to a constant that does not depend on the mesh size $h$ or the spline degree $p$, but may depend on the shape and the size of the domain $\Omega$.
+The notation $\log := \log_2$ is used throughout the manuscript.

 This paper is organized as follows.
-In \cref{sec:1}, we introduce the main notation related to meshes, Sobolev spaces, and the associated norms.
-In \cref{sec:2}, we describe the construction of standard approximation spaces based on univariate B-splines and their extension to anisotropic $d$-dimensional splines via tensor products.
-In \cref{sec:3}, we present the sparse-grid approximation spaces, first in tensor-product domains and then extended to general geometric domains.
-The main theoretical results are stated and proved therein.
+In \cref{sec:1}, we introduce the main notation related to Sobolev spaces and the associated norms.
+In \cref{sec:2}, we describe the construction of regular approximation spaces based on univariate B-splines and their extension to anisotropic $d$-dimensional splines via tensor products.
+In \cref{sec:3}, we present the sparse-grid approximation spaces in tensor-product domains.
+In~\cref{sec:iga}, we extend the results to more general geometric domains \revA{and discuss the complexity and computational properties of the approximation spaces}. \revC{All proofs are provided in the appendix, in~\cref{apd:1}, to improve the readability of the paper.}